pogmommy/TwitToMast/README.md

 	-q:	- quote tweets will be included in the scan
 	-r:	- Link to quoted tweet will appear in the header, preceded by "re: "
 			- default behavior posts link at bottom preceded by "Quoting "
+	-s:	- Enable content warning prefixes
+            - tweets beginning with a certain string (defined in config.txt) will use following text on the same line as Mastodon content warning
 	-p:	- enable/disable posting to Mastodon
 	-m:	- include user's name, handle, and link to tweet
 	-b:	- display browser (disable headless mode)